syncfusion-content/windowsforms-docs/WindowsForms/MessageBox/Button-Parameters.md

 ## Resizing support

-MessageBoxAdv allows you to adjust the size of the control at run time by dragging the gripper at bottom right.
-It can be achieved by using the [CanResize](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.MessageBoxAdv.html#Syncfusion_Windows_Forms_MessageBoxAdv_CanResize) property.Its default value is false.
+[MessageBoxAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.MessageBoxAdv.html) allows you to adjust the size of the control at run time by dragging the gripper at bottom right.
+It can be achieved by using the [CanResize](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.MessageBoxAdv.html#Syncfusion_Windows_Forms_MessageBoxAdv_CanResize) property.
+The default value is false.

 {% tabs %}